Get your team started in minutes

-This template gives you a clear, hands-on way to block certain IP addresses from accessing your CloudFront content using AWS WAF.
-It’s perfect for setting up real-time protection against known attackers, bots, or simply restricting traffic from unwanted regions.
+This Blocking IP address template gives you a clear, hands-on way to block certain IP addresses from accessing your CloudFront content using AWS WAF.
+It is perfect for setting up real time protection against known attackers, bots, or simply restricting traffic from unwanted regions.

 The idea is simple: stop malicious or suspicious requests before they get to your backend.
-With a few clicks and configurations, you’ll have a clean setup that guards your resources without breaking legitimate access.
+With a few clicks and configurations, you will have a clean setup that guards your resources without breaking legitimate access.

-Why This Template Is Actually Super Useful ?
+Why the Blocking IP Address Template Is Actually Super Useful

-• Stops bad traffic at the edge: You don’t need those requests even hitting your EC2 servers — this blocks them at CloudFront, saving you time and resources.
+• Stops bad traffic at the edge: You do not need those requests even hitting your EC2 servers this blocks them at CloudFront, saving you time and resources.

-• Better control, stronger security: Whether it’s IPs, countries, or patterns, WAF gives you flexibility in what you block and when.
+• Better control, stronger security: Whether it is IPs, countries, or patterns, WAF gives you flexibility in what you block and when.

 • Works with what you already have: This template integrates smoothly with existing ALBs, EC2s, and VPCs.
 No big redesign is needed.